 Rome will soon no longer be the center of the world.
-This one is transformed and those who knock on the door of the empire are those who will make the empire and the masters of tomorrow: Europe, the West as we know it.
+It is changing and those who knock on the door of the empire are the successors, those who will make the empire and be the masters of tomorrow: Europe, the West as we know it.
 In addition to the Moors of Africa and the Sassanids on the side of the East, in Europe, Rome suffered on the Danube the pressure of the Goths soon divided into Ostrogoths and Visigoths.
 Added to this are the Heruli, the Vandals, the Burgundians, the Alamanni and the Franks, mainly in the territories around the Rhine.

 (extract of the psalm 59 associated to this generation, verses 1 to 6 )